What is secondary glazing and what are the benefits?

-Secondary glazing is one of the best ways to reduce noise and sound proof your windows, it can reduce external noise by around 75%.
+Secondary glazing is one of the best ways to reduce noise and soundproof your windows.
+It can reduce external noise by around 75%.
 This can be enhanced further by specifying either Laminate glass or Stadip Acoustic Glass.
-Secondary glazing is ideal to reduce noise and draughts.
-Secondary is easy to fit, very affordable and being made from strong and slim aluminium will give many years of trouble-free service.
+Secondary glazing is ideal for reducing noise and draughts.
+It is easy to fit, very affordable, and made from strong and slim aluminium.
+It makes for a great long-term investment.

-By installing an extra slim line window with a 100mm gap to existing windows, draughts can be reduced, and heat insulation improves.
-With secondary glazing, you can enjoy newfound warmth, security and comfort in your home.
-Made from slim and robust aluminium, this product is affordable and long lasting for many years.
+By installing an extra-slimline window with a 100mm gap to existing windows, draughts can be reduced, and heat insulation improved.
+With secondary glazing, you can enjoy newfound warmth, security, and comfort in your home.
+Made from slim and robust aluminium, this product is affordable and long-lasting.
+Thus, a secondary glazing installation makes for a wise choice for your home in Hampshire with endless benefits.

 Andover & Hampshire